-- 9. For 96 well antibiotic tests, inoculate four colonies from each agar plate with different antibiotic combinations into approx. 500 $\mu$ l LB medium without antibiotics.
+- 9. For 96 well antibiotic tests, inoculate four colonies from each agar plate with different antibiotic combinations into approx. 500 μ l LB medium without antibiotics.
 Incubate the cell cultures in a 37°C shaking incubator for 1-2 hours. - 10.
-While incubating the colonies, fill a 96 well microtiter plate with 150 $\mu$ l antibiotic-containing LB medium.
-It is recommended to add coloured dye (positional marker) in the wells indicated.
+While incubating the colonies, fill a 96 well microtiter plate with 150 μl antibiotic-containing LB medium (following Illustration 7).
+It is recommended to add colored dye (positional marker) in the wells indicated.

-A typical arrangement of the solutions, which is used for parallel selections of multifusion plasmids, is shown in Figure 12.
+A typical arrangement of the solutions, which is used for parallel selections of multifusion plasmids, is shown in Illustration 10.
 The concept behind the 96 well plate experiment is that every cell suspension from single colonies needs to be challenged by all four single antibiotics for unambiguous interpretation.

-11. Add 1 $\mu$ l aliquots of pre-incubated cell culture (Step 9) to the corresponding wells.
+Add 1 μl aliquots of pre-incubated cell culture (Step 9) to the corresponding wells.
 Then incubate the inoculated 96 well microtiter plate in a 37°C shaking incubator overnight at 180-200 rpm.